-BASIS OF DESIGN ALTERNATIVE #3: Repair and rehabilitate the structure for reuse as a storage facility for District use.
-(See drawing 3-S2.1 & 3-S3.1)
+BASIS OF DESIGN ALTERNATIVE #3: Repair and rehabilitate the structure for reuse as a limited use retreat space.

 The stabilization methods proposed for this alternative target all code and safety concerns as specifically identified in the condition assessment to allow for re-occupancy of the building.
 For cost estimation purposes, it is assumed necessary to bring all elements of the unpermitted structure up to the current historical building code (2016 or 2019 California Historical Building Code) to allow for re-occupancy of the existing building.
+It is assumed there is no change of occupancy from the existing.
+(See drawings 3-S2.1 - 3-S2.2)